computersarecool/willynolan.com/_posts/research/2017-04-03-inpainting.md

 that is the best candidate to replace a patch in the selected (target) region of the image."

   -
-    - figul:
+    - figure:
+        type: ul
+        class: "acknowledge"
+        caption: "This project implements the academic paper:"
+        content:
-        - '<a href="https://ieeexplore.ieee.org/abstract/document/1323101">Region Filling and Object Removal by Exemplar-Based
-Image Inpainting</a> by Criminisi et al.'
+          - '<a href="https://ieeexplore.ieee.org/abstract/document/1323101">Region Filling and Object Removal by Exemplar-Based Image Inpainting</a> by Criminisi et al.'
-      figcaption: "This project implements the academic paper:"
 ---